EMBERS AND THE GIANTS

 Since the industrial revolution, we have measured progress through natural resource conversion.
 As a result, Earth has lost half of its wildlife within our lifetime.
 Some of the world’s top climate scientists are now claiming that if we don’t immediately halt actions contributing to climate change (through resource conversion, fossil fuels, etc), human beings will be added to the extinction list.
 We have until 2023 to radically shift our relationship with the living planet.

 Embers and the Giants questions our calls for preservation at a time when large-scale environmental breakdown caused by climate change is not a case of if but when.
-The idea for the work was inspired by two news articles randomly accessed in 2016 about threatened old-growth forests which, after the discovery of a natural spectacle (fireflies and giant trees respectively), successful cases for preservation were argued.
+The idea for the work was inspired by two news articles accessed in 2016 about threatened old-growth forests which, after the discovery of a natural spectacle (fireflies and giant trees respectively), successful cases for preservation were argued.
 Both areas are now extremely popular tourist destinations.
 In light of the terrifying fallout of continued, large-scale biodiversity loss worldwide, when are vital ecosystems worthy of preservation?
-When aren’t they?
-Under what metrics is that measured?
-In the future, how will those metrics be considered?
+How are we able to continue to justify their loss at such a critical juncture?
+Under what metrics is that justification measured?
+In the future, how will those metrics be viewed?
 What will our futures look like given current predictions?

 About the commission

-Janine Marchessault (Public Access Collective) and Christian Kroitor (grandson of IMAX inventor Roman Kroitor) of True Frame Productions have come together to commission five new large-format digital film shorts in celebration of the 50th anniversary of the invention of IMAX.
+Public Access Collective and True Frame Productions came together to commission five new large-format digital film shorts in celebration of the 50th anniversary of the invention of IMAX.
 The theme for the commissioned program is in keeping with the cinematic genre typical of IMAX films: the larger-than-life landscape that forms an outer world.
 Participating media artists include: Oliver Husain, Lisa Jackson, Kelly Richardson, Michael Snow and Leila Sujir.
-The program, entitled Outer Worlds, will premiere at Images Festival in April 2019 at the Cinesphere, the world’s first permanent IMAX movie theatre located in Toronto at Ontario Place.
-The Outer Worlds program will later tour to the first IMAX cinemas across Canada in Victoria, Sudbury, Edmonton and Montreal.
+The program, entitled Outer Worlds, premiered at Images Festival in April 2019 at the Cinesphere, the world’s first permanent IMAX movie theatre located in Toronto at Ontario Place.

 Director: Kelly Richardson